 This range should be used for most city and highway driving.
 It provides the smoothest upshifts and downshifts, and the best fuel economy.
-The transmission automatically upshifts through underdrive first, second, third, and fourth gears, direct fifth gear and overdrive sixth gear.
+The transmission automatically upshifts through underdrive first, second, and third gears, direct fourth gear and overdrive fifth gear.
 The DRIVE position provides optimum driving characteristics under all normal operating conditions.

-When frequent transmission shifting occurs (such as 5 when operating the vehicle under heavy loading conditions, in hilly terrain, traveling into strong head winds, or while towing heavy trailers), use the AutoStick® shift control (refer to "AutoStick®" in this section) to select a lower gear.
+When frequent transmission shifting occurs (such as when operating the vehicle under heavy loading conditions, in hilly terrain, traveling into strong head winds, or while towing heavy trailers), use the AutoStick® shift control (refer to "AutoStick®" in this section for further information) to select a lower gear.
 Under these conditions, using a lower gear will improve performance and extend transmission life by reducing excessive shifting and heat buildup.